 - Eliquis also proved more cost-effective in reducing risk than warfarin, saving about $250 in major bleed-related costs on a per patient per month basis, according to data from the real-world study, which was sponsored by Bristol-Myers and Pfizer.

-- The drug is part of a class of novel oral anti-coagulants (NOACs) that includes Johnson & Johnson's Xarelto (rivaroxaban) and Boehringer Ingelheim's Pradaxa (dabigitran).
+- The drug is part of a class of novel oral anti-coagulants (NOACs) that includes Johnson & Johnson's Xarelto (rivaroxaban) and Boehringer Ingelheim's Pradaxa (dabigatran).
 Eliquis and Xarelto have quickly become blockbuster products, but many patients are still treated with standard warfarin.